nsqa99/big-data-fundamentals/docs/nifi.md

 ### FlowFile

+* Composed of attributes and contents.
 * Content: the data that is represented by the FlowFile.
-* Attributes: characteristics that provide information or context about the data.
+* Attributes: characteristics that provide information or context about the data (metadata).
-  Standard attributes:
+    * Standard attributes:
         * uuid
         * filename
         * path
+* Provenance: a record of what has happened to the FlowFile

 ### Processor